ivanflorentin/edger/README.md

  ```
  $ node watch.js
  ```
- to automagically upload files whn they are changed in the file system.
+ to automagically upload files when they are changed in the file system.